SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/execution/databricks-clusters-behaviours.md

 ![Dataset_stats](img/dataset-statistics.png)

 :::info
-For High Concurrency/Shared Mode Databricks Clusters, the first command execution takes time.
-This is expected because Executor does a lazy `pip install` for the Python libraries during execution of first command on that executor.
-It is more visible for clusters with autoscaling as everytime a new executor is added, lazy installation of the Python libraries takes time.
-As a workaround, It is recommended to install the packages from a custom Artifactory or dbfs.
+When using `High Concurrency` or `Shared Mode` Databricks Clusters you may notice a delay when running the first command, or when your cluster is scaling up to meet demand.
+This delay is due to Prophecy and Pipeline dependencies (Maven or Python packages) being installed.
+For the best performance, it is recommended that you cache packages in an Artifactory or on DBFS.
 Please [contact us](https://help.prophecy.io/support/tickets/new) to learn more about this.
 :::